mo-kiani/javascript.info/contrib_notes.md

 of complex objects using imperative approach rather than declarative by preprending new to a self invoking function.

-### Function object, NFE
-##### Statement
-This is a particular case of so-called polymorphism - treating arguments differently depending on their type or, in our case depending on the length.
-##### Issue
-Polymorphism refers to when multiple types share an interface and are used the same, which is exactly the opposite of treating them differently depending on their type.

-### Class checking: "instanceof"
-Again, I think the use of the term Polymorphism is incorrect, but I'm not sure.

 # Incorrect code/solutions